SecularSolstice/SecularSolstice.github.io/misc/What_Is_Happening_Underneath.md

 left.
 Github supports having multiple jobs in one workflow, and the UI is optimized for that case, even though I can't think of a case where it's useful.

+## Color Themes

+By default, everything appears light-on-dark, as is appropriate for the longest night of the year.
+But this caused throuble for some people, especially for copy-pasting into wysiwyg word processors.
+So there's now a button to toggle to a dark-on-light color scheme.

+The button and its behavior are all in the file `theme-switcher.js`, which uses raw javascript for its DOM manipulations.

+The light theme is implemented by sticking a `light` css class on the root `html` element, and letting ancester-based css selectors do the rest of the work.

+The user's chosen theme is stored in a cookie, but can be overridden by appending ?light or ?dark to the url (to allow convenient iframing).